reathajohner/Asg-2-1502-001/DesignDocument.md

 Class Description - The Player abstract superclass has 2 subclasses, Skater and Goalie.
 Both a Skater and a Goalie have the "Is A" relationship to Player.

 Methods - The methods of this class includes:
-* Accessors for all common variables (name, date of birth, hometown, height, number)
+* Accessors for all common variables.
+Accepts nothing.
+Returns the related variable.
-* Mutators for all common variables
+* Mutators for all common variables.
+Accepts the type (Strings & Enum) to change the related variable.
+Returns nothing.
 * A constructor that sets up all information common to both classes.
+Accepts all common variables.
+Returns nothing.

 #### Skater